Firefly (TV series): Format

 During the pilot episode filming, Whedon was still arguing with Fox that the show should be displayed in widescreen format.
 Whedon filmed scenes with actors on the edge of both sides so that they could only be shown in widescreen.
 This led to a few scenes on the DVD (and later Blu-ray) where objects or setups that were not visible in the original 4:3 broadcasts were displayed—such as the scene in the pilot where Wash mimes controlling the ship with a non-existent yoke.
 The Fox executives rejected the pilot, who felt that it lacked action and that the captain was too "dour".
 They also disliked a scene in which the crew backed down to a crime boss since the scene implied the crew was "being nothing".
 Fox told Whedon on a Friday afternoon that he had to submit a new pilot script on Monday morning or the show would not be picked up.
 Whedon and Tim Minear closeted themselves for the weekend to write what became the new pilot, "The Train Job".
 At the direction of Fox, they added "larger than life" characters such as the henchman "Crow" and the "hands of blue" men, who also introduced an X-Files-type ending.

 For the new pilot, Fox made it clear that they would not air the episodes in widescreen.
 Whedon and company felt they had to "serve two masters" by filming widescreen for eventual DVD release but keeping objects in-frame so it could still work when aired in pan and scan full frame.
 To obtain an immersive and immediate feel, the episodes were filmed in a documentary style with hand-held cameras, giving them the look of "found footage", with deliberately mis-framed and out-of-focus subjects.
 As Whedon related: "don't be arch, don't be sweeping—be found, be rough and tumble and docu[mentary] and you-are-there".
 Computer-generated scenes mimicked the motion of a hand-held camera; the style was not used when shooting scenes that involved the central government, the Alliance.
 Tracking and steady cameras were used to show the sterility of this aspect of the Firefly universe.
 Another style employed was lens flares harking back to 1970s television.
-This style was so desired that the director of photography, David Boyd, sent back the cutting-edge lenses which reduced lens flare in exchange for cheaper ones.
-Unlike other science fiction shows which add sound to space scenes for dramatic effect, Firefly portrays space as silent, because sounds cannot be transmitted in the vacuum of space.
+The need for this particular style resulted in the director of photography (David Boyd) favoring cheaper lenses over cutting-edge equipment.
+Firefly portrays space as silent, as sounds cannot be transmitted in the vacuum of space.